Squad number (association football): Spain

+While Real Madrid was the first team to sport jersey numbers in the home 1947-48 match against Atlético Madrid on 23 November 1947, it was in the 1948-49 season that numbered jerseys would become commonplace in La Liga.

-In the Spanish La Liga, players in the A-squad (maximum 25 players, including a maximum of three goalkeepers) must wear a number between 1–25.
+Since the 1995-96 season, in the Spanish La Liga, players in the A-squad (maximum 25 players, including a maximum of three goalkeepers) must wear a number between 1–25.
 Goalkeepers must wear 1, 13 or 25.
 When players from the reserve team are selected to play for the first team, they are given squad numbers between 26 and 50.